sansbacher/docs/git/README.md

 When you look at all the Authentication settings in SourceTree you'll see various ones added, including dev.azure.com, but the Remote for any repos will be in \*.visualstudio.com format (but work fine).

 ## Using the native Windows OpenSSH client
 With Windows GitHub works best using HTTPS based repository URLs, whereas macOS and Linux usually use SSH.
-When using SSH on Windows (for whatever reason, or to interface to Git related non-GitHub resources, such as [Heroku](https://wwww.heroku.com/) perhaps) Windows users are often instructed to use the Git Bash console that included with Git For Windows - while possible it less intuitive and doesn't allow the easy usage of native CLI tools.
+When using SSH on Windows (for whatever reason, or to interface to Git related non-GitHub resources, such as [Heroku](https://wwww.heroku.com/) perhaps) Windows users are often instructed to use the Git Bash console that included with Git For Windows - while possible it's less intuitive and doesn't allow the easy usage of native CLI tools.
 You CAN use the native/built-in OpenSSH client, here's how (using PowerShell - this can be done from the CMD/Command Prompt but it's easier to just use PowerShell for this).
 Should work on Windows 10 and Server 2019.

 Check if you already have the native Win32 Microsoft port of OpenSSH installed, in PowerShell type:
 `Get-Command ssh.exe`